 Esophageal Cancer Treatment

-- Radiation therapy is also used for many patients with esophageal cancer.
-With this treatment, high-energy beams are directed at or implanted in an esophageal tumor, with the intent of slowing down or stopping the tumor growth.
+Radiation therapy is another commonly used treatment for esophageal cancer.
+With this treatment, high-energy beams are used to destroy cancer cells.
+There are two main forms of radiation therapy – external beam radiation therapy and brachytherapy.
+With external beam radiation therapy, a machine outside the body delivers radiation to a tumor.
+Brachytherapy involves placing small radioactive particles directly into the body near a cancer site.
 Moffitt’s radiation oncology services for esophageal cancer include intensity-modulated radiation therapy (IMRT), brachytherapy, image-guided radiation therapy (IGRT) and stereotactic body radiotherapy (SBRT), as well as other options.

 Most often, radiation therapy is used before surgery in combination with chemotherapy to help maximize the effectiveness of both treatments.
 Radiation therapy may also be used to address certain complications that can arise as a result of esophageal cancer, such as when a tumor causes difficulty swallowing.